Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

-- Women are currently under-represented in the IT industry as a whole (e-skills UK, 2014) but the issue is being addressed by the sector.
-Organisations such as Code First: Girls, Women in Technology, Rails Girls, Ladies who Code and GeekGirlMeetup have been set up to provide communities, vacancies and educational tools for women wanting to work in web development and IT.
+- Women are currently under-represented in the IT industry as a whole but the issue is being addressed by the sector.
+Organisations such as Code First: Girls, Women in Tech, Rails Girls and GeekGirlMeetup provide communities, vacancies and educational tools for women wanting to work in web development and IT.

 - There is currently a skills shortage for programming and development roles so opportunities are good for those with the right combination of skills.
-In 2014, web development accounted for around a third of all IT vacancies (Tech Cities Job Watch, 2014).
+CWJobs reports that the top three cities in the UK for developer jobs are London, Manchester and Edinburgh (October 2018).

 - A small amount of travel is common in client-focused roles to meet clients over the course of a project.
 There will usually be opportunities to travel to conferences and workshops.

-There is no formal qualification needed to become a web developer in the UK, though some employers will prefer applicants to have a technical degree.
-Relevant degrees include:
+There is no formal qualification needed to become a web developer in the UK, though some employers prefer applicants to have a technical degree.
+Relevant subjects include:

 - web design and development.